Common Name: Norway maple

 Tolerate: Drought, Air Pollution

-Species name means resembling platanus (sycamore), which is somewhat curious since the leaves of Norway maple do not really bear that much resemblance to sycamores.
+Species name means resembling the genus Platanus (sycamore), which is somewhat curious since the leaves of Norway maple do not really bear that much resemblance to sycamores.

 ‘Crimson King’ is a red-leaved cultivar which is noted for its rich maroon leaves that last throughout the summer and its purple fruits.
 Fall color is unremarkable.
 It is more compact and tends to grow slower than the species.
 Maroon-yellow flowers appear in clusters before the foliage in spring.
 Although small, the flowers have interesting ornamental value.
 Flowers give way to purple samaras (to 2” long) with horizontally spreading wings.
 ‘Crimson King’ was introduced in the U. S. in 1947 as a seedling of A. platanoides ‘Schwedleri’.

 No serious insect or disease problems.
-Susceptible to verticillium wilt which can be fatal.
-Anthracnose can be a problem in cool, wet springs.
-Watch for leaf hoppers.
+Susceptible to verticillium wilt which is usually fatal.
 Shallow root system can crack or heave nearby driveways or sidewalks.
 Shallow surface roots can interfere with turf.
 Bark is susceptible to sunscald and cracking (frost cracks) in winter, particularly on younger trees.
-Leaf scorch may occur.
+The thick canopy of leaves and shallow roots severely limits what can be grown within the drip line of the tree.